 Students always benefit by seeing one or more example portfolios and/or a portfolio that outlines suggested content for each page, including relevant questions and prompts to help students develop that content.
-If you create an example portfolio using UW Google Sites, you can add this example to the Google Sites hub in CommonView, and students can copy the example to their own Google Sites account to use as a starting point for their own portfolios.
+If you create an example portfolio using UW Google Sites, students can copy the example to their own Google Sites account to use as a starting point for their own portfolios.

 Whether your students will be using UW Google Sites or some other web tool to create their e-portfolios, provide instruction in how to use the tool for this purpose.
 A simple demonstration in the computer lab followed by “hands-on” training may be especially helpful for students who consider themselves less technically proficient.
 While many practical questions may be answered at the start, keep in mind that additional questions may arise along the way as students attach or embed more complex artifacts or experiment with visual designs, for example.
 You can also refer your students to the Google Sites Help Documentation.

 Allow yourself time to become familiar with UW Google Sites (or your selected tool for e-portfolio creation).
 This way you will be able to understand particular concerns or questions students may raise.